LeDevilCat/LeDevilCat/README.md

 # Hello there, I'm Jyri! 👋

 My name is Jyri!
-I'm an IT engineering student from Finland, currently studying at the Tampere University of Applied Sciences.
-I'm deeply passionate about learning new things and constantly improving my skillset to tackle exciting challenges in the tech world.
-I've been coding since 2020, starting with web design in vocational college and now exploring various IT fields.
+I'm an IT engineering student from Finland studying at Tampere University of Applied Sciences.
+I'm looking for an internship from May to August.
+I'm passionate about learning new things and continuously improving my skillset to tackle exciting challenges in the tech world.
+I started coding in 2020 with web design in vocational college and have since expanded my knowledge across various IT fields.

 # 💻 Tech Stack:
 ![HTML5](https://img.shields.io/badge/html5-%23E34F26.svg?style=for-the-badge&logo=html5&logoColor=white)